Ivan3864/dsc-Accidents-analysis/README.md

 * AGE: Age of person involved in crash

-The full description of the columns can be found here or the columns_desc.txt file.
+The full description of the columns can be found in the data_description.mdt file.

 Insights:
 Drivers are more prone to be affected with the accidents with 731 cases.